 Help is at hand but you need to make that first call – for a first consultation – which will not cost you a penny!

-My task, if you then choose to use me, is to obtain the best possible outcome for you in a difficult and frightening situation!
+The objective is to obtain the best possible outcome for you in a difficult and frightening situation!

 This involves, by way of example:

 - Checking police procedures – if they’ve fouled up then that could be the end of the case!

 - Checking the calibration of the breath machine – if it wasn’t operated properly then that could be the end of the case!

 - Checking each and every element of the charge you face – if something has been missed then that could be the end of the case!